Chow theory of toric variety bundles: Toric variety bundles

-Toric variety bundles are equivalent to Zariski-locally trivial toric variety fibrations containing a dense principal torus bundle \cite[Lemma~3.4]{CarocciNabijou2}.
+where $T$ acts antidiagonally on $P \times Z$, so that $(tp,z) \sim (p,tz)$.
+We use the stack quotient, but since the action is free the morphism $p$ is representable. \end{definition} Toric variety bundles are equivalent to Zariski-locally trivial toric variety fibrations containing a dense principal torus bundle \cite[Lemma~3.4]{CarocciNabijou2}.
 They are constructed by gluing trivial bundles via transition functions valued in $T$ (as opposed to some larger subgroup of $\operatorname{Aut} Z$).

 For the rest of the paper we fix bundle data $(\Sigma,L)$ over a base variety $X$ and study the associated toric variety bundle $p \colon Y \to X$.